 The implementation of the telehealth solution has dramatically improved access to diabetes-related healthcare in rural areas of Taipei and New Taipei City.

-With Advantech+VSee telehealth solution enabling the realization of telehealth services, patient travel times are reduced to under one hour, improving the accessibility of medical resources.
+With the VSee+Advantech telehealth solution enabling the realization of telehealth services, patient travel times are reduced to under one hour, improving the accessibility of medical resources.

 Now, elderly patients not only have easier access to medical care, but doctors can also extend the range of healthcare services they provide.
-Furthermore, because of the success of this project, other public health centers in rural areas are keen to also deploy Advantech’s AMiS-72 telehealth cart solution.
+Furthermore, because of the success of this project, other public health centers in rural areas are also keen to deploy the VSee+Advantech AMiS-72 telehealth cart solution.